Swetakhanra/COVID-19-Daily-Cases-in-India/README.md

 # R-projects
-# COVID-19 Daily Cases in India – R Project
+# Project1: COVID-19 Daily Cases in India

 This project analyzes and visualizes COVID-19 data in India using R.